-From data to knowledge
+From data to knowledge – in-house

 In recent years, the bank has grown dramatically – based in part on a new decentralised management philosophy and thorough IT-based monitoring.
 As part of the new strategic direction, Spar Nord Bank has decided not to outsource its IT support.
 It wants to control its own data for more confident decision making.

 IT Director Carsten Henriksen says the new strategy has also changed the bank’s image.
 Spar Nord now describes itself as a chain of local banks.
 Decisions are made at the local branches – where firsthand knowledge of the customer and credit-granting competence go together.
 And those decisions are monitored at the management level using advanced analytics.

 Some people run best-of-breed from application to application – we run best-of-suite.
 We don’t shop around because we’re confident we’re getting the best solution.